-This scheme contains the following 4 requirements:
+This programme contains the following 4 requirements:

 Purchase of a residence in the Republic of Cyprus (Cyprus) for an amount of at least EUR 500,000 excluding VAT.